-Table 1. measured by accelerometer.
+Table 1.
+Studies which discuss relation of night time to daytime activity (mostly lying and feeding) as an indicator of lameness measured by accelerometer.
 Adapted from REVIEW with additional column about definition of night and day and excluding feeding only focused studies.

 Consistent walking